kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

   # These secret keys configure the way components commmunicate with Dex.
   auth:
-    # this must match the secret configured for the kubermatic client from
+    # this must match the secret configured for the KKP client from
     # the values.yaml.
     issuerClientSecret: <dex-kubermatic-oauth-secret-here>